gauthamkolluru/gauthamsk.me/content/Literature/frame-of-reference.md

 Also, there is a principle that we've learnt of, during our schooling, that "If a process of transformation from A to B takes more effort then the process of transformation from B to A takes very less effort" and this made me think if this is the reason why, it is comparatively easier to do drugs than to quitting it and so to get fat than to stay fit? but it doesn't end here.

 The other day, one of my friends asked me if I was wondering why is he so pessimistic?
-I replied him with this exact same thing as follows, "One of my childhood friends once said that 'Had we not been optimistic about flying, Aeroplanes wouldn't have been invented and had we not been pessimistic about it crashing, Parachutes wouldn't have been invented, So, I think both are just different schools of thought and are required but just in the right quantities".
+I replied him with this exact same thing as follows, "One of my childhood friends<sup>1</sup> once said that 'Had we not been optimistic about flying, Aeroplanes wouldn't have been invented and had we not been pessimistic about it crashing, Parachutes wouldn't have been invented, So, I think both are just different schools of thought and are required but just in the right quantities".
 I started pondering upon it, wondering what does it mean by 'right quantities'?

 In sanskrit, there's a saying that goes like ***"Ati sarvatra varjayeth!"***, meaning, *excess of anything should be avoided* or in other words even an excess of good is also bad.